falcosecurity/rules/proposals/20230605-rules-adoption-management-maturity-framework.md

 *Testing*

 How was the rule tested?
-The desired testing approach includes not only functional end-to-end tests in virtual machines (VMs) but also deployments in real-world infrastructure.
+The desired testing approach includes not only functional end-to-end tests in virtual machines (VMs), but also deployments in real-world infrastructure.
 The Falco maintainers will provide guidance and support to contributors throughout the testing process, recognizing that it will vary significantly for each rule due to its unique nature.
+Additionally, while we aim to automate tests and expand test coverage, we acknowledge that it is a large engineering effort that will take time.
+Therefore, manual tests during the review processes and best effort deployment tests will be necessary in the interim.

 ### Guidance on Rule Customization and Tuning